Shutting down or stonewalling is a common complaint from couples in my therapy practice.

 Being able to take a break and respect the break is crucial to the health of your relationships.
 This is true for all of your relationships.
 This skill transfers to friendships, parenting and sibling relationships.
 When we know how to pause and take care of our own feelings, it aids all of our relationships.
 So next time you feel super frustrated, and you are about to let out a bunch of defensive words, take a break.

-Modern Therapy and Wellness, LLC is an online therapy practice in Louisiana.
-We have relationship specialists who can help you with your relationship goals.
+Modern Therapy and Wellness, LLC is a boutique therapy practice in Louisiana.
+We provide in person and virtual therapy.
+Our therapists can work with you on many things, such as grief, stress management, anxiety, boundaries and managing emotions.
+We do have relationship specialists who can help you with your relationship goals.
 We use the Gottman method with our couples.
 We provide individual and couples therapy.
 Contact us to make an appointment or to schedule a phone consultation.
 Relationships can be complex.
 Let us help you navigate them.